itsavaren/twitch-frame-data-bot/README.md

 ## Other Functionality
 - Measures time between RyanHunter's first chat of the day and the first chatter to use the !ryan command.
 Prints who won and how long it took.

+# differentgame.gg

+- **!dg [champion] provides winrate for champion on ally and enemy team (does not include stats for when moot or dest play the champ)
+- **!dg [blood] or [drake] provides winrate for moot/dest when a first blood or dragon is taken by their team.

 # Activation/Installation